cmshanahan/nhl-contract-predictions/README.md

 I think we'll ignore total career stats for now as the data I have only goes back to 2007 and that won't cover everyone's entire career.
 -- Maybe what I'm really after is a radiusneighborsregressor not kNNregressor Hey I got df.rolling to work!

+Day 4:
+Merged the tables together!
+I now have a row for every player's contract, with their stats for the year prior to signing and the 3 year window before it in the same row.